Malikpy/Subtitle-Matcher/README.md

 # Subtitle-Matcher
-Quick Subtitle sorter, Scan for current file in the direcotry with the cosen format, a viedo format and a subtitle format , scan directory and store into two list and rename the subtitle titles with the new one.
+Quick Subtitle sorter, Scan for current file in the directory with a specific format, a video format, and a subtitle format, scan directory and store into two lists and rename the subtitle titles with the new one.

-Requriment: python3
+Requirement: python3